gribnoysup/single-page-app-perf-tips/docs/001-extract-source-maps.md

 As the issue states, we are inlining source maps right in our bundle.
 Although this provides a good developer experience, minimizing the rebuild time in development, it makes js application bundle much bigger.
-And the bigger your javascript file, the more time it takes to download, parse and compile it.
+And the bigger your javascript file, the more time it takes to download, parse and evaluate it.

 # Solution